bghira/SimpleTuner/OPTIONS.md

 - **What**: When using multiple data backends, sampling can be done using different strategies.
 - **Options**:
   - `uniform` - the previous behaviour from v0.9.8.1 and earlier where dataset length was not considered, only manual probability weightings.
-    - This is useful for DreamBooth training where you have a set of regularisation images and a set of subject images.
-You must set `ignore_epochs=True` on your regularisation dataset, and use this mode.
   - `auto-weighting` - the default behaviour where dataset length is used to equally sample all datasets, maintaining a uniform sampling of the entire data distribution.
     - This is required if you have differently-sized datasets that you want the model to learn equally.
+    - But adjusting `repeats` manually is **required** to properly sample Dreambooth images against your regularisation set

 ### `--vae_cache_scan_behaviour`